MissMuffin/magicportknocker/specification.md

   - list of privileged ports
 ```

 The client setup file needs to be forwarded to the user and placed in the program's root directory.
 It is then used to initialize the client configuration.
+The client configuration is saved to ~/.local/share/MagicPortKnocker.

 Note that after generating the setup file the ticket secret is not saved in the server configuration file, only the first ticket, derived from the ticket secret, is saved on the server.

 ### Ticket encryption, packaging, sending